Script to rename a large number of files using the text in each file to rename

 $ awk -v FS="'" -v OFS="t" 'FNR==3 && NF>2 {print FILENAME, $2; nextfile}' *.txt |parallel --colsep "t" 'mv {1} {2}'

-awk iterate over all files in the location.
-We define the ' as the field separator.
-Whenever it reaches the third line and there are more than 2 fields (which should be if we have two ') it prints out the filename and the second field (which is the part between the first two ') delimited by a tab.
-Then it skipes to the next file.
+as the field separator.
+Whenever it reaches the third line and there are more than 2 fields (which should be if we have two '

-The result is piped to parallel. parallel execute the mv command by replacing {1} and {2} with values given in the columns from the awk result.
+with values given in the columns from the awk

 Some notes:

-• nextfile is not available in all awkversions
+is not available in allawk

 awk -v FS="'" -v OFS="t" 'FNR==3 && NF>2 { gsub(" ", "_", $2); print FILENAME, $2; nextfile}' *.txt

-• You should move or copy your new filenames to another folder.
-I'm not sure how awk will react if new files appear in the same folder during runtime.
+- You should move or copy your new filenames to another folder.
+I'm not sure how

 $ awk -v FS="'" -v OFS="t" 'FNR==3 && NF>2 {print FILENAME, $2; nextfile}' *.txt |parallel --colsep "t" 'mv {1} {2}'

-awk iterate over all files in the location.
-We define the ' as the field separator.
-Whenever it reaches the third line and there are more than 2 fields (which should be if we have two ') it prints out the filename and the second field (which is the part between the first two ') delimited by a tab.
-Then it skipes to the next file.
+as the field separator.
+Whenever it reaches the third line and there are more than 2 fields (which should be if we have two '

-The result is piped to parallel. parallel execute the mv command by replacing {1} and {2} with values given in the columns from the awk result.
+with values given in the columns from the awk

 Some notes:

-• nextfile is not available in all awkversions
+is not available in allawk

 awk -v FS="'" -v OFS="t" 'FNR==3 && NF>2 { gsub(" ", "_", $2); print FILENAME, $2; nextfile}' *.txt

-• You should move or copy your new filenames to another folder.
-I'm not sure how awk will react if new files appear in the same folder during runtime.
+- You should move or copy your new filenames to another folder.
+I'm not sure how

 $ awk -v FS="'" -v OFS="t" 'FNR==3 && NF>2 {print FILENAME, $2; nextfile}' *.txt |parallel --colsep "t" 'mv {1} {2}'

-awk iterate over all files in the location.
-We define the ' as the field separator.
-Whenever it reaches the third line and there are more than 2 fields (which should be if we have two ') it prints out the filename and the second field (which is the part between the first two ') delimited by a tab.
-Then it skipes to the next file.
+as the field separator.
+Whenever it reaches the third line and there are more than 2 fields (which should be if we have two '

-The result is piped to parallel. parallel execute the mv command by replacing {1} and {2} with values given in the columns from the awk result.
+with values given in the columns from the awk

 Some notes:

-• nextfile is not available in all awkversions
+is not available in allawk

 awk -v FS="'" -v OFS="t" 'FNR==3 && NF>2 { gsub(" ", "_", $2); print FILENAME, $2; nextfile}' *.txt

-• You should move or copy your new filenames to another folder.
-I'm not sure how awk will react if new files appear in the same folder during runtime.
+- You should move or copy your new filenames to another folder.
+I'm not sure how

 $ awk -v FS="'" -v OFS="t" 'FNR==3 && NF>2 {print FILENAME, $2; nextfile}' *.txt |parallel --colsep "t" 'mv {1} {2}'

-awk iterate over all files in the location.
-We define the ' as the field separator.
-Whenever it reaches the third line and there are more than 2 fields (which should be if we have two ') it prints out the filename and the second field (which is the part between the first two ') delimited by a tab.
-Then it skipes to the next file.
+as the field separator.
+Whenever it reaches the third line and there are more than 2 fields (which should be if we have two '

-The result is piped to parallel. parallel execute the mv command by replacing {1} and {2} with values given in the columns from the awk result.
+with values given in the columns from the awk

 Some notes:

-• nextfile is not available in all awkversions
+is not available in allawk

 awk -v FS="'" -v OFS="t" 'FNR==3 && NF>2 { gsub(" ", "_", $2); print FILENAME, $2; nextfile}' *.txt

-• You should move or copy your new filenames to another folder.
-I'm not sure how awk will react if new files appear in the same folder during runtime.
+- You should move or copy your new filenames to another folder.
+I'm not sure how

 edited 1 hour ago